Keineik/sushix_api/README.md

 - Fetch staffs with pagination.
 - Search by StaffName and StaffID.
 - Filter by BranchID, Deparment.
-- Fetch along with work history (or not?)

 3. **Fetch Reservation**
 - Fetch reservations with pagination.